 The mission of the SAE Mobility History Committee is to present the history of mobility in a manner that engages interest and inspires further study and interpretation of our heritage.
 To accomplish this committee members work to present the history of mobility in a relevant and engaging manner with talks, papers and vehicles presentations at everything from car shows to industry conferences.
 The committee also works with SAE and other organizations to create educational material and participates in other outreach activities throughout the year.
 The SAE Mobility History Committee is a part of SAE International.

-SAE International is a global association committed to being the ultimate knowledge source for the engineering profession.
-By engaging nearly 200,000 engineers, technical experts and volunteers, we drive knowledge and expertise across a broad spectrum of industries.
+SAE International is a global association committed to advancing mobility knowledge and solutions for the benefit of humanity.
+By engaging nearly 200,000 engineers, technical experts and volunteers, we connect and educate mobility professionals to enable safe, clean, and accessible mobility solutions.
 We act on two priorities: encouraging a lifetime of learning for mobility engineering professionals and setting the standards for industry engineering.
-We strive for a better world through the work of our philanthropic SAE Foundation, including programs like A World in Motion® and the Collegiate Design Series™.
+We strive for a better world through the work of our philanthropic SAE Foundation, including programs award-winning programs like A World in Motion® and the Collegiate Design Series™.

 - www.sae.org -